cmoa/wp-endnotes/README.md

-# CMOA FOOTNOTES v1.2.0
+# WP ENDNOTES v1.2.1

 ## About

-CMOA Footnotes is a simple WordPress plugin that provides a shortcode for creating footnotes in post content.
+WP Endnotes is a simple WordPress plugin that provides a shortcode for creating footnotes in post content.

 To use, activate the plugin, then wrap any footnote text within a `[ref]` shortcode tag.
 Footnote links and numbers are managed automatically.